YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Do vitamins make transplanted hair grow better?

 Good surgery is the foundation, but healing still belongs to the patient’s body.
 A careful operation gives the grafts a strong start.
-The recovery period then determines how calmly the body passes through swelling, crusting, shedding, early resting, and gradual growth.
+The recovery period then determines how steadily the body passes through swelling, crusting, shedding, early resting, and gradual growth.

 Which vitamin or nutrition problems matter most after surgery?